-Major Causes of Such Accidents
+Major Causes of Car Accidents Statistics

 Based on a 2016 reports by the National Highway Traffic Safety Association, 94% of accidents are caused by driver negligence while 6% of car crashes are a result of vehicle problems, environmental concerns, and other unspecified reasons.